 Seborrheic Dermatitis

-Seborrheic Dermatitis is a common condition that affects the skin on your scalp.
+Seborrheic dermatitis is a common condition that affects the skin on your scalp.
 In babies, it is known as “cradle cap,” but it can also affect adults.
 It causes an itchy, scaly rash and dandruff.
-This condition affects oily areas of the body, such as the face and eyebrows, ears, eyelids, chest and back.
+This condition can also affect oily areas of the body, such as the face and eyebrows, ears, eyelids, chest and back.

 The signs and symptoms of seborrheic dermatitis vary with age.
-The following describes how it affects people of different ages.
+The following paragraphs describe how it affects people of different ages.

-When an infant gets seborrheic dermatitis, it tends to form on the scalp and is known as cradle cap.
+When an infant gets seborrheic dermatitis, it tends to form on the scalp, which is why it’s commonly known as cradle cap.
 Signs and symptoms of cradle cap include:

 - Yellow, greasy scale on the scalp